• Pricing

 Welcome back to another blog full of mapping tips and tricks!
-In the previous blog, we explored the basics of creating maps from a floorplan, mapping with AI, and many ways to share your maps.
+In the previous blog, we explored the basics of creating maps from a floor plan, mapping with AI, and many ways to share your maps.
 In this blog, we’ll dive into some additional mapping techniques and tools to take your mapping to the next level.
 Whether you're a marketer, event coordinator, or facilities operator, anyone can create visually stunning maps in only a few minutes.
 So, let's get started and unlock more tips and tricks for indoor mapping!

 A beautiful map is visually appealing and enriched with useful information.
 Naming your map and adding objects and descriptions will enrich the detail in your space and keep your map organized and more searchable.